astronomer/docs/astro/create-deployment.md

     - **Description**: Optional.
 Enter a description for your Deployment.
     - **Cluster**: Select the Astro cluster in which you want to create this Deployment.
     - **Executor**: Select an executor to run your scheduled tasks.
 The Celery executor runs multiple tasks on a single pod and is a good option for most uses cases.
-The Kubernetes executor runs individual tasks is an isolated Kubernetes pod and is a good option when few seconds of latency during start up isn't a concern.
+The Kubernetes executor runs individual tasks in an isolated Kubernetes pod and is a good option when few seconds of latency during start up isn't a concern.
+For more information about the Celery and Kubernetes executors, see [Airflow Executors](https://docs.astronomer.io/learn/airflow-executors-explained#kubernetes-executor).
     - **Worker Type**: Select the worker type for your default worker queue.
 See [Worker queues](configure-deployment-resources.md#worker-queues).

 4. Optional.
 Edit additional Deployment resource settings.
 See [Configure Deployment resources](configure-deployment-resources.md).
 If you don't change any Deployment resource settings, your Deployment is created with: